AnnKemp/groupwork-HTML-and-CSS/README.md

 ---

 #### Further notes
-We have decided to use this template primarily as a guide, however have coded most elements from scratch.
+We have decided to use this template primarily as a guide, however have coded most elements from scratch: https://colorlib.com/preview/theme/marimar/index.html.

 As per Google updated practices, we have not included keywords meta tag (see this source).